nordway-govnocoder/holograph/README.md

   ``time``
   elapsed time since launching program

-You can change scale of your graph in scale massive ``scale.x``
+You can change scale of your graph in scale massive:

+  ``scale.x``
   Changes the X scale